-There’s a lot happening in your child’s brain within the first five years of life – and it’s not just imagination.
-Experts know that 90% of his brain development happens during this time.
+There’s a lot happening in your child’s brain and it’s not just imagination.
+Experts know that 90% of his brain development happens by 5 years old.
 The parts of his brain that handle learning, memory, motor control, and more are established in this period.
 In fact, anything missed now may be irrecoverable later.

 That’s why your child depends on you to give him the best start for his future